The Day of the Hearing

 Please note that only counsel listed on the counsel sheet, may enter by the East Entrance on the day of the hearing.

 Before the Hearing

-Once you have checked in, you will be assigned a locker for your personal items in the Barrister's Robing Room.
 You will have access to the Courtroom one hour before the hearing in order to set up.
-You may also go to the Library, which is located on the third floor; a comfortable lounge and a private meeting room are available there for counsel to use on hearing days.
-The meeting room is equipped with a telephone and has wireless Internet access.
-Additional tables are available in Room A of the Library.
+You may also go to the Library, which is located on the third floor; a comfortable lounge is available for counsel to use on hearing days.
+Additional tables are available in the Library.

 You are reminded to stay within your allotted time, which is generally one hour unless the Court orders or directs otherwise.
 The counsel sheet will set out how much time each party has for oral argument.
 No more than two counsel for each appellant or respondent and one counsel for each intervener can present oral argument, and if two counsel are doing so for any party, they must share the time allotted to that party (Rules 71(1) and 71(5)).